We enter the world a bloody mess. First thing, someone hits us.

-Henry opened the bathroom door.
-The atmosphere transformed with a gut-wrench, like when the phone rings at three in the morning.
-Henry returned fumbling with his lighter and a Marlboro.
+When Henry opened the bathroom door, the atmosphere transformed with a gut-wrench, like when the phone rings at three in the morning.
+He returned to the table fumbling with his lighter and a Marlboro.

 “What were you telling this boy while I was pissing?
 How to cook or how to curtsey?”

 “Discussing our reading preferences.
 I like Nietzsche; he likes De Sade; you like Popular Grease Monkey.”

 They stared across the table at each other, their eyes shriveled with sarcasm.